Revolut Review – Is it the best way to take money abroad in 2019?

 Revolut was launched in July 2015 by Nikolay Storonsky, a former trader who worked at Lehman Brothers and Credit Suisse, and Vlad Yatsenko, who previously built financial systems at investment banks.
 Revolut started life as a pre-paid card and app, which allowed travellers to switch cheaply between currencies.
-It was borne out of Storonsky’s frustrations with existing foreign exchange products.
+It was born out of Storonsky’s frustrations with existing foreign exchange products.
 Since then, the company has expanded its range of products and services.

 Today, Revolut’s customers are able to do the following:

-- Spend money abroad with no fees
+- Spend money abroad with minimal fees

 - Make transfers to bank accounts in over 120 countries for free